-REZ resource limits reflect the total available land and offshore areas for renewable energy developments, expressed as installed capacity (MW).
-The availability is determined by-:
+Land use reviews indicate that the development of REZs is likely to become constrained by social licence factors, as opposed to purely on land availability.
+In the ISP model, REZ resource limits reflect the total available land and offshore areas for renewable energy developments, expressed as installed capacity (MW).
+The availability is determined by:

-- Existing land use (for example, agriculture) and); - Environmental and cultural considerations (such as national parks), as well as the.); - Quality of wind or solar irradiance-; and - Offshore areas with ocean depths that allow for fixed or floating structures to be used.
+• existing land use (for example, agriculture);

+- environmental and cultural considerations (such as national parks); - quality of wind or solar irradiance; and - offshore areas with ocean depths that allow for fixed or floating structures to be used.